 Strong, natural brows are here to stay—which is why if your arches are of the sparser variety, the FOMO is real.
 While you've likely heard that if you've plucked your brows for long enough they don't stand a chance of coming back, in many cases, that's simply not true—we can promise you that from experience.

 Still, it's not quite as simple as just not touching your brows for a few months.
 There are other factors at play—from the food you eat to the skincare formulas you use, not to mention bonus strategies straight from pros and editors in the know.

-Follow these eight essential rules to help your arches meet their full potential.
+Follow these three essential rules to help your arches meet their full potential.

 It's going to take more than a few months of not touching your brows to see major growth—in fact, in our experience, we tend to see the biggest spurt after the one-year mark.
 Don't get frustrated, because it's worth the wait.
 In the meantime, work with what you've got by using makeup to shape and groom.

 Yep—hair growth supplements like biotin and B vitamins can definitely benefit your brows in addition to your mane.
 Also make sure you're eating foods rich in omega-3 fatty acids, like salmon, walnuts, and peanut butter.

-If both your brows and your hair are slow-growing or thinning and you don't think anxiety is the culprit, consider visiting your doc to get your nutrient levels checked.
-(Just a simple blood test can determine if that's the case.)
+If both your brows and your hair are slow-growing or thinning and you don't think anxiety is the culprit, consider visiting your doctor to get your nutrient levels checked.
+(Just a simple blood test can determine if that's the case).

 Now that full brows are more in vogue than ever, there's a burgeoning market for formulas that simultaneously condition and accelerate growth.
 One of our current favorites is this all-natural option from Province Apothecary, which contains a blend of essential oils, plant extracts, and coffee to nourish the skin and stimulate fast-growing, fuller arches.